Silassentinel/MonoRepo/README.md

 - investigate how to autoscale the docker containers
     - how to determine if an increase is neede
     - how to determine if a decrease is needed
+- setup branch for every package
+- find how to automatically copy a commit to a branch based on the package name in the commit

 ## remod:
 - make shared libs for components to use for serveral frontend apps